 Throwing a Lion King birthday party or movie night?
-These lion claws are the perfect treat to pair with your event!
-Semi homemade dessert biscuits are yummy
+This bear claw recipe or lion claws are the perfect treat to pair with your event!
+Semi homemade dessert made with refrigerated biscuits are yummy.

 As the weather cools down, is there really a better way to spend time as a family than movie night?
-Disney offers their classically animated movies reimagined and soon, you can watch them in the comfort of your own home surrounded by your loved ones like we did!!
-What do you need in addition to the best movie, a treat right??
-We made these lion claws for the occasion so our evening would be complete.
+Disney offers their classically animated movies reimagined and soon.
+We made these lion claws or bear claws recipe for the occasion so our evening would be complete.
 Let us show you how to have the perfect Lion King birthday party or movie night at your house too.
 Special thanks goes out to Best Buy for sponsoring this post so we could share our ideas with all of you. (affiliate links present, originally published 10/19)

 Have you seen the new Lion King movie yet??
 Yes it’s a remake of the original you loved, BUT a bit different!
 It features the voice talents of Donald Glover, Seth Rogen, Billy Eichner, John Oliver, Beyonce, and James Earl Jones which you’ll recognize.